laravel/docs/collections.md

 <a name="method-eachspread"></a>
 #### `eachSpread()` {#collection-method}

-The `eachSpread` method iterates over the collection's items passing each nested item value into the given callback:
+The `eachSpread` method iterates over the collection's items, passing each nested item value into the given callback:

     $collection = collect([['John Doe', 35], ['Jane Doe', 33]]);